 Vivin was fairly critical with some aspects of French Society, pinpointing some of the social norms as deviant behaviour from his perspective.
 In this sense, Vivin shared a fair few common values with Islam for example such as relationships before marriage and preferred the Indian subcontinent tradition of arranged marriages.

 When Murtaza asked Vivin about his faith, he best described as a pendulum between Christianity and agnosticism.
 Currently, he was swinging back towards Christianity again but conducted his own research between the two belief systems.
 Vivin’s research would range from Richard Dawkins to popular Christian preachers hence the confusion.
-However, he had also come across Islamic teachings on YouTube, a notoriously famous speaker on comparative religions Dr Zakir Naik and fellow Indian national of course.
+However, he had also come across Islamic teachings on YouTube, specifically videos on comparative religions.

 Murtaza found this an opportunity to speak more about Islam and answer Vivin’s doubt about the existence of God from an Islamic perspective.
 Murtaza noticed that Vivin’s source of doubt was the idea of infinite regress which he was able to easily clarify.
 Vivin criticised the information from the Dawkins books he had accumulated over the years describing it as its best as nonsensical.